Shyma789/codsoft_task1/Task1_Titanic/README.md

 ## ▶️ How to Run the Project

 1. Clone the repository or download ZIP
-2. Install required libraries:
+2. Install required libraries:pip install -r requirements.txt
-3. Run the Python file:---
+3. Run the Python file:python titanic_survival.py

 ## ✅ Output
 - Predicts passenger survival status (Survived / Not Survived)